 “These be the western hills,” he said, pointing to the humps he had drawn.
 “Nothing there but scrub brush and goats.”
 He drew another hump and a few squares on the opposite side of the outline of the island.

 “Now, here,” he continued, pointing a gnarled and twisted finger at the hump on the northeastern side of the map, “is the Temple of the Goddess.”
 Pointing at a spot about halfway between the two markings, he said, “we’s about here.
 If’n we stay to this here gully,” his crooked finger traced a feature only he could see, “we can walk right up to the Temple door.”

 “Wh-wh-what can w-w-we expect when w-w-we g-g-get there?” asked Denaryus, teeth chattering with the cold.

 “Welp,” the old man turned the leaf over and drew on its other side.
 “This here’s the front door, pretty much the only way in.
 The other way is through the patrols.”
-He continued drawing two U-shaped buildings, the main being mostly the altar room, servants’ quarters, priests’ offices, and the kitchens.
-The old man sketched the upper floor and said it was the private rooms for all the priests.
+He continued drawing two U-shaped buildings, one for each level, the main being the altar room, servants’ quarters, priests’ offices, and the kitchens.
+The old man drew the upper floor but said it was the private rooms for all the priests.

 Aeryn pondered what the old man said as she looked at the rough maps he had drawn.
 Something in his manner had her scalp tingling, but she couldn’t identify why she felt the way she did.
 After dragging the bodies of the orcs off the main trail and dumping them down one of the many gullies that crisscrossed the island, the party slogged through the icy rain toward the unseen Temple of the Goddess.